Xiaoma7/Text-summarization/ReadMe.md

 Let’s use the pdf article we read in earliear this time.
-Before applying the textrank algorithm, we first need to annotate the text. **Text Annotation** in natural language processing is basically a way to label and break down the raw sentences to make it more understandable to a machine learning algorithm, and also avoid feeding too much information into the model that can lead to overfitting.
+Before applying the textrank algorithm, we first need to annotate the text. **Text Annotation** in natural language processing is basically a way to label and break down the raw sentences to make them more understandable to a machine learning algorithm, and also avoid feeding too much information into the model that can lead to overfitting.
 This can be done using the **udpipe** package in R.